HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image273.png)

-- Multi-node mode cluster can choose the scope of executing query commands, and all compute nodes are selected by default.
+Multi-node mode cluster can choose the scope of executing query commands, and all compute nodes are selected by default.
 Single-node and master/slave node mode clusters do not need to select compute nodes, and query commands are executed on the current master compute node by default.

-- Commands need to be selected in the "Query Command" for execution.
+Commands need to be selected in the "Query Command" for execution.
 After first entering the function page and selecting the "Query Command", it is necessary to use the "Compute Node Database User" with SUPER privilege to login to the management port for cluster security.
 Only after successful login can the command be executed (except the display processlist command).

-- The "host" configured for the login user must contain the IP address of the server where the management platform is located, otherwise the login will fail.
+The "host" configured for the login user must contain the IP address of the server where the management platform is located, otherwise the login will fail.

-- The commands that can be queried online currently only include a part of the actual management port.
+The commands that can be queried online currently only include a part of the actual management port.
 The specific executable commands are shown in the following drop-down box.

 ![](assets/hotdb-management/image274.png)

-- The command can be sent to port 3323 or port 3325 for execution after login, the query result is displayed in the query panel, and the latest data can be obtained in real time through the \[Refresh] button.
+The command can be sent to port 3323 or port 3325 for execution after login, the query result is displayed in the query panel, and the latest data can be obtained in real time through the \[Refresh] button.

 #### Monitoring command description

--

-##### Server Connection Information display processlist
+##### Server Connection Information `show processlist`

-This function is similar to the display processlist function of MySQL, which is used to view the current compute node server connection processing.
+This function is similar to the `show processlist` function of MySQL, which is used to view the current compute node server connection processing.

 ![](assets/hotdb-management/image275.png)